caiocflores/caiocflores/README.md

 Hi there 👋

-- 🔭 I’m currently study Electrical Engineering at University of Brasília (UnB).
+- 🔭 I currently study Electrical Engineering at University of Brasília (UnB).
-- 🌱 I’m currently learning Python, Data Science, AI and engineering skills.
+- 🌱 I'm currently learning Python, Data Science, AI and engineering skills.
-- 👯 I’m looking to collaborate on projects about data analysis and AI.
+- 👯 I’m looking for to collaborate on projects about data analysis and AI.
 - ⚡ Fun fact: Games, science and technology.

 <div align = "center">